Create and edit virtual entities that contain data from an external data source

 Developers can implement plugins to read external data using the Dynamics 365 Customer Engagement Web Services and Customer Engagement Plug-in Registration tool.

-System customizers use Dynamics 365 for Customer Engagement apps to configure the data source record and create virtual entities that are used to access external data without writing any code.
+System customizers use Dynamics 365 Customer Engagement (on-premises) to configure the data source record and create virtual entities that are used to access external data without writing any code.

 End users work with the records created by the virtual entity to view the data in fields, grids, search results, and Fetch XML-based reports and dashboards.